alloba/book-of-hours-notes/people/Dr Ibn Al-Adim.md

 ## Description
 Dr Ibn al-Adim

 'The Aleppine': Historian, doctor, and above all, traveller.
-The good doctor has been associated with all but one of the libraries of the Watchman's Tree.
+The good doctor has been associated with all but one of the libraries of [[the Watchman's Tree]].
 He was even Secretary Nunciant of Hush House for a little while, but he has never been on good terms with the Suppression Bureau.
 ## Sources